 To define this expected impact, come up with a clear picture of what employee engagement looks like at the organization.
-Forbes defines employee engagement as “the emotional commitment the employee has to the organization and their goals.”
+Coursera defines employee engagement as “the emotional commitment and involvement an employee has toward their organization and its goals.”

 Does this definition ring true for you?
 If so, what does that emotional commitment look like?
 What do your employees look and act like at their most engaged?
 Of course this varies a lot depending on your industry and type of business, but it could be the level of absenteeism, whether people show up on time to meetings, whether people tend to take on more responsibilities than they’re required, if they show initiative and propose new projects or ideas, etc.

 To start shaping this, you can think of desired outcomes when designing a tool like a pulse survey.
 These desired outcomes can be phrases, usually answers to open-ended questions, that help you gain insight into how engaged a person is with the organization, which can also be used for the actual surveys or interviews.
 For example:

 - “I feel comfortable voicing my opinions and sharing my ideas.”